 Main image: courtesy of Takara Sake USA Inc.

 There are three prominent brands that get sold and used in a Japanese restaurants with one up and coming (Yaegaki), and they are typically the house sakes or what we would use to cook in the kitchen.
-You will also want to to buy these brands of sake for a date night (hey, if it is bad date, why not save a little $), an all-you-can-eat sushi with the family (those drinks that led to your 5th kid calls for the need of an affordable sake), or just because you are cheeeeeeeeeeeeaaaap AF (ok, you are frugal).
+You will also want to to buy these brands of sake for:

-While Other Websites Hype the “5-10” Best Sakes, I Am Only Going to Name Four Affordable Sakes.
+While Other Websites Hype the “5-10 Best Sakes,” I Am Only Going to Name Four Affordable Sake Brands.

 NOTE: Product imagery sizes are not actual size and are just meant to depict packaging design.